joaocba/laravel-task-list/README.md

 # Task List Manager - Laravel App

-Simple task list management application built using Laravel.
+Simple task list management application built using Laravel 10 and TailwindCSS.
 It allows you to efficiently manage your tasks, mark them as completed or not completed, and view detailed information.

 ## Features 🚀